cycool29/cycool29/README.md

 ## ⚡ Status

-- 🔭  I’m currently working on my blog 📝
+- 🔭  I’m currently working on [CoffeeTime](https://github.com/cycool29/CoffeeTime) ☕
-- 🌱  I’m currently learning Python and Bash
+- 🌱  I’m currently learning Python
-- 👯  I’m looking to collaborate on any projects related to Raspberry Pi and Bash
+- 👯  I’m looking to collaborate on any projects related to Raspberry Pi and Bash and Python
-- 💬  Ask me about anything related to Raspberry Pi and Bash
+- 💬  Ask me about anything related to Raspberry Pi and Bash and Python
-- 👨‍💻  Currently active contributing to [Pi Apps](https://github.com/Botspot/pi-apps).

 ## 👀 GitHub Profile Views